Best Mouse for League of Legends

 Razer Viper V3 Pro

-The Razer Viper V3 Pro is without a doubt one of the strongest releases of 2024.
+The Razer Viper V3 Pro was without a doubt one of the strongest releases of 2024.
 It has top tier internals (including a flawless sensor capable of polling rates of up to 8000Hz as well as optical switches) and a great build quality, all packed into a shell that weighs a mere 54 grams.

 If you want a lightweight ambidextrous gaming mouse with top internals that’s made by one of the scene’s biggest brands, this is a good choice.